Tuesday: Red Lentil Soup with Pitas

 Red Lentil Soup with Pitas

-Hannah dressed as Angelina Ballerina
+Hannah dressed as Angelina Ballerina for dance class. |

 We were suppose to have broccoli with this meal but when I took it out of the steamer there was a little tiny worm on it - eeeewwwww!
 Dave promptly looked up broccoli worms and I promptly threw the broccoli in the garbage (wasteful I know, but I just couldn't after seeing that sucker).
 Apparently, broccoli worms are quite common, they stick really well to the broccoli and don't often come off even if you wash it really well - I guess steaming it does the trick.
 The site went on to say that really if you've ever eaten any kind of processed food before, you've eaten much worse (just a little plug for cooking fresh as often as you can).
 Really when you think of it, we probably consume lots of pesticides and chemicals these days without even knowing it and I'm squeamish at the thought of a worm, it doesn't really make sense does it?
 When Hannah asked where the broccoli was and we told her what happened she said, "You threw it out, why didn't you put it outside with it's friends?" (meaning the worm) I explained that it was dead and she responded with, "Probably that worm would be happier if it was alive."
 Probably...